-De Graffenreid, a Democrat, was the representative for Texas's 3rd congressional district from 1901 to 1903.
+De Graffenreid was the representative for Texas’s 3rd congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Mar 1897 to Jul 1902, De Graffenreid missed 84 of 401 roll call votes, which is 20.9%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Jul 1902.
 The chart below reports missed votes over time.